Baby D (rapper)

-Donald B. Jenkins (born November 5, 1977), better known as Dizzle and Baby D, is an underground rapper from Atlanta.
+Donald Bernard Jenkins (born November 5, 1983), better known as Dizzle and Baby D, is an underground rapper from Atlanta.
 His first album, Off Da Chain, was released in 2000 on Big Oomp Records.
 Two years later his follow up, Lil' Chopper Toy was released.
 A major label bidding war ensued, garnering the young MC a multimillion-dollar deal with Epic Records.
 He was signed with Koch Records, and released his first mainstream album, A-Town Secret Weapon, on April 29, 2008.
 Three years later, in 2011, Baby D signed with Mizay Entertainment.

 In March 2012, Baby D changed his stage name to Dizzle.
 On November 1, 2012, he released his third independent album entitled About My Grind.
 He also created his own label, AMG, or Alliance Music Group.

 Personal life

 Legal issues

 Jenkins was arrested in March 2008 for assault and cocaine trafficking.
 Federal charges, as well as warrants in Georgia and Tennessee, ultimately led to his arrest in Butler County, Ohio.
 Contrary to these allegations, Jenkins claimed in a 2010 interview with hiphopbeef.com that his trust and involvement with the wrong people led to the consequence of imprisonment.
 He was released from prison in 2010, and remained on house arrest until late 2011.